open-meteo/open-meteo/README.md

 - [PointWx](https://hh.guidocioni.it/pointwx/) Dash application with interactive plots (from beginner-friendly to weather-enthusiast level) easily deployable
 - [MeteoHist](https://yotka.org/meteo-hist) A web app to create interactive temperature and precipitation graphs for places around the world
 - [Emojiton Weather](https://emojiton.com/weather) Get the local weather forecast for your location with fun emoji representations
+- [Alpine Conditions](https://www.alpineconditions.com) Allows a user to compare multiple models at once & create ensemble forecasts for any location

 Repositories:
 - [Captain Cold](https://github.com/cburton-godaddy/captain-cold) Simple Open-Meteo -> Discord integration